 How to Keep Franchise Employees Engaged

-1. Examine your company culture.
+1. Examine (and measure) your company culture.
 With workplaces turned upside down by the pandemic, a positive or negative company culture – or simply lack of defined culture – can become glaringly obvious.
 In this post, we talk about some of the ways you can maintain and rebuild company culture during and post-Covid.
 But more importantly, make sure you know what your core values are – and your employees do, too.
 The core values are the foundation of your culture.
 They define what you stand for and serve as guideposts for everyone in the organization.
 They are the heart of your company, and in times of uncertainty, it’s even more important for leaders to model them to keep employees engaged.

 If it feels as if employees aren’t engaged, have you clearly communicated your values?
 Are leaders and managers “walking the talk”?
 Do you even have them formally defined?
 If you don’t, or you feel like your culture and values are not effective, start with The CEO’s Guide to Creating and Maintaining a Positive Culture in Franchising.

 2. Be transparent.
 We keep saying it, everyone keeps saying it…these are uncertain times.
 Uncertainty is stressful.
-People are uncertain if they’ll get sick, if schools will reopen, if it’s safe to return to the office, if they’ll be financially secure.
+People are uncertain if they’ll get sick, when schools will reopen, if it’s safe to return to the office, if they’ll be financially secure.
 We can’t predict what the future will look like as we make our way through this pandemic, but what you can do is be as transparent as possible about the state of the business and how you’re managing the effects.
 Give frequent updates and be realistic.
 If employees feel like you’re keeping them in the dark or painting an unrealistic picture, it can breed distrust and disengagement.

 Franchise Business Review is here to help you build employee engagement.
 We can survey your employees and show you how you can use the resulting data and feedback to identify where you’re succeeding and where you can improve to ensure your employees feel supported and remain invested in the success of your organization.
 Contact us to learn more.